donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 Above torque calculation is not for two-bars linkage system where two bars are connected by a rotational pivot.
 It is only for a system without a linkage but jst an object with the form of two line segments with fixed connection between those.

-With the linkage system things become more complex.
+With the linkage system torque caculation becomes more complex.

 #### Torque from Force on Bars-Linkage System.